ika-rwth-aachen/acdc-research-projects/README.md

 ### 7. Publishing your Finished Research Project

 As you work on your project, you should regularly `git commit` your progress in your forked repository.
 You can also `git push` your changes to your remote GitHub repository, such that the changes are publicly visible.
 Showcasing your progress and final research project report in your personal GitHub fork is a great way of demonstrating that you are capable of solving complex problems in the field of automated and connected driving.
 Once you have finished your project report, we also encourage you to create a [pull request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to this original [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository.
 We would be very happy to then publish and endorse your research!

-You can find all published research reports in the [`reports/`](https://github.com/ika-rwth-aachen/acdc-research-projects/tree/main/reports) folder.
-It can also be interesting to take a look at the [forks of the repository](https://github.com/ika-rwth-aachen/acdc-research-projects/network/members) to check out what everyone else is working on.